matejmeglic/eurovisionfantasy/readme.md

 - I can see that in the last views, my coding level went down (nasty for-loops) as I just "wanted it done"
 - Quite sufficient self-QA process
 - I am still unsure, whether I could describe the end solution to the AI or a no-code platform in a way, that it would "just work" as envisioned without me investing equal amount of time understanding the code it would produce.
 To be tested.
+- I need to figure out how the vscode environment works as html linter kept breaking my template if clauses that were breaking the page

 ## Time spent